-(10.01) Inmate commissary and welfare fund.

-- (a) A commissary may be operated in the detention facility.
+- 10.1 Inmate commissary and welfare fund. - a.
+A commissary may be operated in the detention facility.
 If a commissary is established, then an inmate welfare fund shall also be established.
 The Officer-in-Charge or designee will establish a procedure for providing commissary or access to commissary items for the benefit of the inmate(s).
 It is recommended that inmates routinely carry no money and that a check-off system from their account be implemented.
 If money is permitted, a limit shall be set and all money in possession in excess of that limit shall be confiscated and disposed of in accordance with Standard 14.
 Contraband.
 A shopping list shall be developed and printed for the information of all inmates with the prices and special conditions governing each sale shown clearly on such a list.
-Valuable items purchased by inmates shall be added to their personal property list after purchase and marked for identification. - (b) Commissary prices shall be set so as not to exceed the fair market value for comparable products sold in the community where the facility is located. - (c) Expenses involved in the commissary operations, including compensation for commissary employees, and gratuities for inmates who may assist such employees may be paid from the profit. - (d) Profits from the commissary shall be used for overall inmate welfare, and an inmate welfare fund committee shall recommend what expenditures are to be made.
+Valuable items purchased by inmates shall be added to their personal property list after purchase and marked for identification. - b.
+Commissary prices shall be set at fair market value, which is not to exceed the average value for 3 to 5 comparable products sold in the community where the facility is located. - c.
+Expenses involved in the commissary operations, including compensation for commissary employees, and gratuities for inmates who may assist such employees may be paid from the profit. - d.
+Profits from the commissary shall be used for overall inmate welfare, and an inmate welfare fund committee shall recommend what expenditures are to be made.
 Activities of the committee shall be reviewed by the Officer-in-Charge or designee, who shall have final authority on expenditures.
-It is recommended that the Jail Chaplain be a member of the committee. - (e) The Officer-in-Charge or designee shall be responsible for an audit of the fiscal management of the commissary by a disinterested party on an annual basis, which shall include certification of compliance with the pricing requirements of (10.01) (b) above.
-Appropriate transaction records and stock inventory shall be kept current.
+It is recommended that the Jail Chaplain be a member of the committee. - e.
+The Officer-in-Charge or designee shall be responsible for an audit of the fiscal management of the commissary by a disinterested party on an annual basis, which shall include certification of compliance with the pricing requirements of (10.1) (b) above.
+Appropriate transaction records and stock inventory shall be kept current. - 10.2 Other Privileges. - a.
+Control of how and when radio and television sets are to be used, if present, shall be left to the discretion of the Officer-in-Charge or designee. - b.
+A reading or library service shall be available to the inmates who are held beyond first appearance.